 Economy – a plan which allows you to host only one website but gives a generous 100GB of disk space and unmetered bandwidth.

-Deluxe – unmetered in both disk space and bandwidth, this plan is more expensive but has less limitations.
+Deluxe – unmetered in both disk space and bandwidth, this plan is more expensive but has fewer limitations.

 Ultimate – this plan adds an extra SSL certificate, as well as unlimited databases and FTP accounts.
 That allows you for maximum flexibility and security.